khanadm/OSSEC-SETUP/README.md

 **Step 3:** Create a Gmail App Password
 To use Gmail as a relay server, you need to create an App Password in Gmail configuration.
-This password is use to authenticate Gmail's servers for relaing emails.
+This password is used to authenticate Gmail's servers for relaying emails.
 To create an App Password, you can follow these steps −

 * Log in to your Gmail account.